Sprinklers are the equivalent to having a firefighter ready and waiting in every room of your home/business.

-Please use the following links to access 'sprinkler' information:
+Please use the following links to access information about sprinklers:

 Cheshire Fire and Rescue Service has been very proactive in the promotion of fire sprinkler systems in both the domestic/residential and commercial environment.
 It is a key objective of the Service to 'Protect Life, Property & Other Interests' and we recognise that promoting sprinkler systems is an important part of helping us achieve this aim locally.

 Cheshire Fire and Rescue Service is also a member of the National Fire Sprinkler Network and actively involved in raising the profile of sprinklers at a national level.

 For over a century, sprinkler installations have been successfully safeguarding commercial buildings.
 They can best be regarded as combined fire detection and extinguishing systems.
 They provide continuous protection throughout the day and night, irrespective of whether or not the premises are occupied.

 Fires in Industrial and Commercial premises can have a serious impact on both national and local economy.
 There is a risk of significant job losses with subsequent social and economic impact on the community as well as environmental damage.

 Nationally, fires in schools are an increasing problem causing many millions of pounds worth of damage.
 Installation of sprinklers into school premises will reduce the massive cost to society and ensure less disruption to students following fires.

 Protect those people who are in the room of origin of the fire (whereas conventional fire protection tends to focus on enabling persons elsewhere in the building to escape);

 Deal with fires when they are small and more easily controllable;

 Drastically reduces the damage caused by a fire and therefore minimises the disruption and time taken to achieve business continuity and may negate the need for re-housing;